Configure a Certificate Authority

 - Dynamic SCEP URL (generic): The MDM software assigns a unique challenge secret to a device.
 With this configuration, a short-lived unique challenge secret is generated for each device.
 The secret is not shared with other devices.
 The device can then redeem the challenge secret for a single client certificate.

-See Configure Okta as a CA with dynamic SCEP challenge for macOS using Jamf Pro.
+See Configure Okta as a CA with dynamic SCEP challenge for macOS with Jamf Pro.

 - Delegated SCEP URL (MEM): Microsoft Endpoint Manager (MEM) generates a unique challenge secret for each request.
 Okta verifies the challenge secret, and then generates a client certificate for the device.